ARCHER-CSE/application-landscape/monitoring/ARCHER/xalt/README.md

 * On a separate VM used for archiving the XALT JSON data, hosting the XALT database and ingesting the JSON data into the databse.

+### XALT ARCHER Data Flow ###

+1. When a user links or runs (using aprun) then a JSON file is written to "/home/y07/y07/xalt/${USER}".
+2. Twice a day these JSON files are synced to the "archer-logs,epcc.ed.ac.uk" VM using a cron job running on the VM.
+3. Twice a day the data in the JSON files are ingested into the XALT database and then archived (using zip) to save space.
+This is done by the "xalt_ingest_and_archive.bash" script.

 ## Building and installing XALT for ARCHER ##

+### Build and Install ###

+The standard build instructions for XALT from the documentation were followed to install XALT on ARCHER in "/home/y07/y07/cse/xalt/0.6.0".

+### Changes to the source ###

+Once the standard install was completed we made the changes required to customise the environment for ARCHER.

+Patch files in this repository describe the changes made to the XALT 0.6.0 source for ARCHER.

+### Create the XALT modulefile ###

+The "xalt" module sets the following environment variables:

+* ALT_LINKER=/home/y07/y07/cse/xalt/0.6.0/bin/ld
+* XALT_TRANSMISSION_STYLE=file
+* XALT_ETC_DIR=/home/y07/y07/cse/xalt/0.6.0/etc
+* XALT_DIR=/home/y07/y07/cse/xalt/0.6.0
+* XALT_FILE_TRANSMIT_LOC=/home/y07/y07/xalt/${USER}

+and adds the following paths:

+* PATH + /home/y07/y07/cse/xalt/0.6.0/bin
+* PATH + /home/y07/y07/cse/xalt/0.6.0/libexec
+* PYTHONPATH + /home/y07/y07/cse/xalt/0.6.0/libexec
+* PYTHONPATH + /home/y07/y07/cse/xalt/0.6.0/site